steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 In atproto, *users* create *records* that are cryptographically signed to demonstrate authorship.
 Records have a schema called a *Lexicon*.

-These are stored in *repositories*.
+Records are stored in *repositories*.
 Repositories run as a *service*, exposing HTTP and WebSockets.
 They then can then talk to each other and federate the records.
 These are often called PDSes, for "Personal Data Server."
 Users either run their own PDS, or use one that someone else hosts for them.